jdaugherty-bdl/DALHelperNet/README.md

 `[DALResolvable("column_name")]`
 DALResolvable is added to each property you wish to connect to a column in the database.
 The __optional__ property can be used to force a different column name other than the automatic one for reading and writing.

+`[DALTransferable]`
+DALTransferable should be added to each property that you wish to include in the DTO.

 Constructors